Rektroth/SRCplusplus/README.md

 Username gradients and badges can be annoying; so get rid of them.
 Or optionally, get rid of badges just for those who aren't original donors.

 ### Consolidate Categories
-Have miscellaneous categories displays alongside the main categories instead of hidden behind an arbitrary "misc" dropdown.
+Have miscellaneous categories displayed alongside the main categories instead of hidden behind an arbitrary "misc" dropdown.
+Or take it a step further, and have category extensions displayed on the main leaderboard.